EntelectChallenge/2020-Overdrive/README.md

         Finally, output your move to Standard out (stdout).

-The `state.json` simply keeps track of everything on the map, the worm's health, position and scores.
+The `state.json` simply keeps track of everything on the map, player scores and other relevant attributes.
 For an example of a state file, see `/examples/example-state.json`.

-The output will have the structure `C;<round_number>;<command>`, due to the fact that the bot is continously running this will allow the game runner to determine for which round certain commands are for.
+The output will have the structure `C;<round_number>;<command>`, due to the fact that the bot is continuously running this will allow the game runner to determine for which round certain commands are for.
 The starter bots already have this output format.

 ## Bot upload archive structure